-Event number Reason Sample message Required customer action 45812 A File I/O error occurred while the system was accessing index data.
-Failed to write disk (45812).
-Try your query again.
-Contact Customer Support for more assistance if necessary.
-45814 The query expression is too long.
+Event number Reason Sample message Required customer action 45814 The query expression is too long.
 Query: 'a b c d e' is too complex (45814) Refine your full-text query.
 45815 The file that is being indexed is too large or the query expression is too complex.
 The engine temporarily ran out of memory.
 Java heap exhausted while indexing node with ID: '10f4179cd5ff22f 2a6b 79a1bc3aef247 fd94ccff' (45815) Check the skipped file list in the audit log for files that failed to load due to their sizes.
 Revise your query expression and try again.
 46023 Tar command failed while it persists full-text data to Windows Share or NFS share.
 Failed to back up full-text data for server:share.
 Reason: <reason>.
 (46023)</reason> Check disk space and permissions.
 46024 Unhandled unrecoverable exception while persisting full-text data into a .tgz file.
 Exception <exception> while backing up fulltext data for server:share (46024)</exception> Contact Customer Support.
 46025 Was not able to delete partial .tgz file after a failed full-text backup.
 Failed to unlink incomplete backup image.
 Reason: <reason>.
 (46025)</reason> Check permissions.
 47002 Synchronization failed on a query.
 Synchronization failed for query ' <query-name>' on volume '<server-and-volume> (47002)</server-and-volume></query-name> Contact Customer Support.
 47101 An error occurred during the query of a full-text expression.
 Cannot process full-text expression (Failed to read from disk (45812) (47101) Restart services and contact Customer Support.
 47203 No more database connections are available.
 Database connections exhausted (512/511) (47203) Contact Customer Support.
 47207 User is running out of disk space.
 Disk usage exceeds threshold. (%d) Contact Customer Support.
 In rare cases, this message can indicate a program error leaking disk space.
 In most cases, however, disk space is almost full, and more storage is required.
 47212 Interrogator failed while the system processed a file.
 The current file is missing from the volume cluster.
 Harvester 1 Does not exist.
 Action taken : restart.
 (47212) If the problem persists (that is, the system fails on the same file or type of files), contact Customer Support.
+47214 SNMP notification sender is unable to resolve the trap host name.
+Unable to resolve host name nomachine.no where.com (47214) Check spelling and DNS setup.

-Table 82.
+Table 85.
 ERROR event log messages (continued).
 This table lists all ERROR event-log messages.